simplay/bofrev/README.md

 The framework should allow to easily implement a game without having to understand how the framework is implemented.
 Ultimatively, a simple game should be implementable by only defining how user input affects the game state and how the game state should be periodically updated (according to a given world clock).

-A list of all implemented applications can be found [here](https://github.com/simplay/bofrev/wiki/Applications).
+A list of all implemented applications and their controls can be found [here](https://github.com/simplay/bofrev/wiki/Applications).
+For further information, please have a look at bofrev's [wiki](https://github.com/simplay/bofrev/wiki).

 This project is licensed under the [MIT License](https://github.com/simplay/bofrev/blob/master/LICENSE).